oat-sa/taohub-articles/forge/tutorials/testrunner.md

 ### Test session

 Since most models will contain more than a single item it will be required to keep track of the current test session.
-Information related<br/>
+Information related\
-to current item, already passed items, elapsed time and so on needs to be stored in order to track the users progress and allow test session<br/>
+to current item, already passed items, elapsed time and so on needs to be stored in order to track the users progress and allow test session\
 to be interrupted and resumed.